 Jostein Rødseth Brede

-Jostein is a consultant anaesthesiologist at the St. Olavs University Hospital in Norway.
-He is a HEMS doctor at the Royal Norwegian Airforce’s 330 SAR helicopter squadron. he is currently enrolled in a PhD-project regarding the implementation and use of pre-hospital REBOA in Norway.
+Jostein Rødseth Brede is a consultant anaesthesiologist working at St. Olavs University Hospital in Trondheim, Norway, and a HEMS doctor at the rescue helicopter, Royal Norwegian Airforce, 330 SAR helicopter squadron.
+He is currently working on a PhD-project regarding the use of REBOA in the prehospital setting in Norway, focusing on the use in non-traumatic out-of-hospital cardiac arrest.

 Dr Brugger is a general practitioner and emergency physician.
 He is the founder and head of the EURAC Institute of Mountain Emergency Medicine in Bolzano, Italy.
 He has published extensively on various topics in mountain emergency medicine including several landmark publications on avalanche rescue and accidental hypothermia.
 He has received numerous scientific awards.
 He is an associate Editor of High Altitude Medicine and Biology, a guest lecturer at the University of Padova, as well as an associate Professor and lecturer at the Innsbruck Medical University.Outside his research activities and hospital work He is a mountain rescue physician for the Mountain Rescue Organization of South Tyrol and has performed more than 2000 mountain rescue operations.
 He is an enthusiastic mountaineer and ski-tourer with several ascents in Europe, the Americas and Asia.